Shepherd and Wedderburn takes your privacy very seriously.

 In relation to a number of uses of personal data we refer to above we are using such personal data on the basis that it is in our legitimate interests or those of a third party for us to do so.
 These interests cover a number of aspects of our business operations, namely:

-• Ensuring that we are as efficient as we can be so we can deliver the best service for you at the best price;
+- Ensuring that we are as efficient as we can be so we can deliver the best service for our clients at the best price

-• To allow us to provide bespoke services where requested by you;
+- To allow us to provide bespoke services where requested by our clients;

-• Preventing and detecting fraud and/or criminal activity that could be damaging for us and for you;
+- Preventing and detecting fraud and/or criminal activity that could be damaging for us and for our clients;

 We have a legitimate interest in processing your personal data for promotional purposes (see above The basis on which we use your personal data).
-This means we do not usually need your consent to send you promotional communications.
+This means we do not usually need your consent to send you marketing information.
 However, where consent is needed, we will ask for this consent separately and clearly.